sql-machine-learning/elasticdl/docs/designs/serving_design.md

         return model
 ```

-However, tf.saved_model.save can not save the replaced model using SavedModel, because elasticDL.layers.Embedding is not the native layer in tf.keras.layers.
-There are two methods to save the model using SavedModel.
-One is that we add the elasticDL.layers.Embedding to tensorflow.keras.layers and compile TensorFlow with the custom layer to a custom version.
-It may be incompatible with a new TensorFlow version.
-In this case, we may need to adjust the elasticDL.layers.Embedding implementation when every new version of TensorFlow is released.
-Another method is that we can save the origin model and replace the embedding parameters with the trained parameters of elasticDL.layers.embedding layer.
+However, tf.saved_model.save can not export the replaced model to SavedModel.
+Because ElasticDL.Embedding use tf.py_function to invoke Rpc to interact with the parameter server.
+It is not mapped to any native TensorFlow op.
+As a result we choose to save the origin model with native keras embedding layer, replace the embedding parameters with the trained parameters of elasticdl.layers.embedding.

 ```python
 def restore_keras_embedding_for_subclass(model):